 In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash" ("ASU No. 2016-18").
 This update addresses the fact that diversity exists in the classification and presentation of changes in restricted cash on the statement of cash flows under Topic 230, Statement of Cash Flows.
 ASU 2016-18 will take effect for public companies for the fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
-This guidance is applicable to the Company beginning April 1, 2018.
+This guidance is applicable to the Company's fiscal year beginning April 1, 2018.
 The Company does not anticipate that this guidance will have a material impact on its consolidated financial statements and related disclosures.

 In August 2016, FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments" ("ASU No. 2016-15").
 This ASU clarifies and provides specific guidance on eight cash flow classification issues that are not currently addressed by current GAAP and thereby reduces the current diversity in practice.
 ASU No. 2016-15 is effective for public business entities for annual periods, including interim periods within those annual periods, beginning after December 15, 2017, with early application permitted.
-This guidance is applicable to the Company beginning April 1, 2018.
+This guidance is applicable to the Company's fiscal year beginning April 1, 2018.
 The Company does not anticipate that this guidance will have a material impact on its consolidated financial statements and related disclosures.

 In March 2016, the FASB issued ASU 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU No. 2016-09").
 This ASU makes several modifications to Topic 718 related to the accounting for forfeitures, employer tax withholding on share-based compensation, and the financial statement presentation of excess tax benefits or deficiencies.
 ASU No. 2016-09 also clarifies the statement of cash flows presentation for certain components of share-based awards.
-The standard is effective for annual periods beginning after December 15, 2016, and interim periods within those fiscal years, with early adoption permitted.
-The Company plans to adopt this guidance on April 1, 1, 2017.
-The Company does not anticipate that the adoption of this guidance will have a material impact on its consolidated financial statements and related disclosures.
+The standard is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods, with early adoption permitted.
+Amendments requiring recognition of excess tax benefits and tax deficiencies in the income statement must be applied prospectively.
+Amendments related to the presentation of excess tax benefits on the statement of cash flows may be applied either prospectively or retrospectively based on the Company's election.
+Amendments related to the statement of cash flows presentation of employee taxes paid when an employer withholds shares must be applied retrospectively.
+As of April 1, 2017, the Company adopted ASU 2016-09 and elected to present excess tax benefits as an operating activity prospectively and continues to estimate forfeitures rather than recognize them as they occur.
+The adoption of ASU 2016-09 did not have an impact on its consolidated financial statements and related disclosures.